debugwithakshay/100-js-Projects/README.md

 # Want to Contribute?  🚀

-**1. Everyone is invited to contribute to this repository.
+1. Everyone is invited to contribute to this repository.
 Just remember, this repository is tailored for beginners, so refrain from using overly complex methods to shorten the code.
-If you have an alternative approach that is readable and beginner-friendly for any project, please feel free to contribute.** <br>
+If you have an alternative approach that is readable and beginner-friendly for any project, please feel free to contribute. <br>

-**2. If you encounter a project that isn't functioning properly, you can contribute by debugging it or by notifying us of the issue. 🛠️**
+2. If you encounter a project that isn't functioning properly, you can contribute by debugging it or by notifying us of the issue. 🛠️

-**3. You can also contribute on CSS, like making a project responsive, adding animation , etc.**
+3. You can also contribute on CSS, like making a project responsive, adding animation , etc.